fayizferosh/soc-design-and-planning-nasscom-vsd/README.md

 1. Run 'picorv32a' design floorplan using OpenLANE flow and generate necessary outputs.
 2. Calculate the die area in microns from the values in floorplan def.
 3. Load generated floorplan def in magic tool and explore the floorplan.
+4. Run 'picorv32a' design congestion aware placement using OpenLANE flow and generate necessary outputs.
+5. Load generated placement def in magic tool and explore the floorplan.
 ```math
 Area\ of\ die\ in\ microns = Die\ width\ in\ microns * Die\ height\ in\ microns
 ```